pedro-callil/IC_2021_Modelagem_Termodinamica/README_en.md

 ------

 If one is interested in the LaTeX source for the report, it's available in the subdirectory `doc/`.
-To compile it, are required TeX Live 2021, gnuplot and, again, Make.
+To compile it, are required TeX Live (version 2020 or 2021), gnuplot and, again, Make.

 ```
 $ git clone https://github.com/pedro-callil/IC_2021_Modelagem_Termodinamica